St Martins Seniors – Year 7 & 8

 The Senior Success Awards are given to students to acknowledge and celebrate student success in a range of areas.
 The badges are worn proudly on the senior jackets.

-St Martins senior students have two special uniform items that are just for them: a ‘senior jacket’ and a ‘senior badge’.
-The Senior Jacket Committee were involved in the uniform redesign in 2012, and both of these items were the result of ‘student voice’ and community consultation.
-Both can be purchased from the office or online.
+St Martins senior students have a special senior jacket that is just for them.
+The Senior Jacket Committee were involved in the uniform redesign in 2012, and was the result of ‘student voice’ and community consultation.
+The jacket can be purchased from the office or online.